kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 ---
-title: Canary Upgrade
+title: Canary upgrade
 weight: 30
-description: Upgrading Gloo Edge in a canary model
+description: Use a canary upgrade model to upgrade Gloo Edge, such as in production environments.
 ---

 You can upgrade your Gloo Edge deployments by following a canary model.
 In the canary model, you make two different `gloo` deployments in your data plane, one that runs your current version and one for the target version to upgrade to.
 Then, you check that the deployment at the target version handles traffic as you expect before upgrading to run the target version.
 This approach helps you reduce potential downtime for production upgrades.

+Periodically, we need to make changes to the Gloo Edge API that are non-backwards compatible.
+For these cases, we'll provide guides so that customers can upgrade production environments while minimizing downtime and risk.

 ## Before you begin

-1. Install Gloo Edge Open Source or Enterprise **version 1.9.0 or later**, or Federation **version 1.13.0 or later**.
-2. [Upgrade your installation]({{< versioned_link_path fromRoot="/operations/upgrading/upgrade_steps/" >}}) to the latest patch version for your current minor version.
-For example, you might upgrade your {{< readfile file="static/content/version_geoss_latest_minor.md" markdown="true">}} installation to the latest {{< readfile file="static/content/version_geoss_latest.md" markdown="true">}} patch.
-3. If you have Gloo Edge Enterprise or Federation, set your license key as an environment variable.
+1. If you have Gloo Edge Enterprise or Federation, set your license key as an environment variable.
 To request a license, [contact Sales](https://www.solo.io/company/contact/).
    ```
-   export GLOO_LICENSE=<license>
+   export LICENSE_KEY=<license>
    ```
-4. Set the target version that you want to upgrade to as an environment variable.
+2. Set the target version that you want to upgrade to as an environment variable.
 To find available versions, check the [changelog]({{< versioned_link_path fromRoot="/reference/changelog/" >}}).
 The following commands include the latest versions for each of the following Gloo Edge installation options.
    {{< tabs >}}
 {{< tab name="Open Source" codelang="shell" >}}
 export TARGET_VERSION={{< readfile file="static/content/version_geoss_latest.md" markdown="true">}}